This video is unavailable because we were unable to load a message from our sponsors.

 8. Kris Allen (2009)

 In one of the most surprising upsets in Idol history, Allen topped Adam Lambert for the season eight title.
 His debut single, "Live Like We're Dying," became a hit in 2009, but he made major headlines for a devastating car crash in 2013 that rendered him almost unable to play music.
 Thankfully, Allen recovered and released his third studio album, Horizons, in 2014.
-Now, in 2016, Allen is expecting his second child with his high school sweetheart-turned-wife, Katy O'Connell, and released his fifth studio album, Letting You In, the same year.
+In 2016, Allen welcomed his second child with his high school sweetheart-turned-wife, Katy O'Connell, and released his fifth studio album, Letting You In, the same year.

 9. Lee DeWyze (2010)

 DeWyze split from RCA Records just one year after winning Idol and releasing his debut album, which peaked at No. 19 on the Billboard 200.
 His 2013 album, Frames, showed off more of the singer's folk roots, but didn't make much of a splash on the charts.
 But if you watch The Walking Dead, you probably heard DeWyze's voice and didn't even know it!
 His "Blackbird Song" was featured in season four of AMC's hit drama.
 Since then, he's also dropped two additional studio albums -- Oil & Water in 2016 and Paranoia in 2018.

 At just 17 years old, McCreery became the series' youngest male winner and second youngest winner overall (after Sparks, also 17 at the time of her victory).
 Since then, McCreery has become a certifiable star in the country music world, selling more than 2.5 million albums and scoring four Platinum-certified singles, all while attending college at North Carolina State University.